women’s health how to stop procrastinating

 But what’s happening when I’m in the process of trying?
 Am I learning anything about myself right now?”
 The more often you work through your doubts when starting a task or project by pushing through them instead of avoiding them, the easier it’ll be to do so in the future.

-Additionally, if you’re feeling unmotivated, take a break or do something else fun for a little while before returning to your task.
+Additionally, if you’re feeling unmotivated, take a break or do something fun for a little while before returning to your task.
 This can help refresh your mind and make it easier to continue working.

 Table of Contents

 Once you’ve identified what’s keeping you hooked on procrastination, you can start working on addressing those issues.
-If you’re afraid of failure, for example, then make sure to set realistic goals and break them down into smaller steps so that you’re more likely to achieve them.
-If boredom is the issue, then find new and exciting tasks or projects to work on, or try working on assignments for a specific amount of time instead of until it’s “done.”
+If you’re afraid of failure, for example, make sure to set realistic goals and break them down into smaller steps so that you’re more likely to achieve them.
+If boredom is the issue, find new and exciting tasks or projects to work on, or try working on assignments for a specific amount of time instead of until they’re “done.”

 There’s a link between procrastination and mental health, as both can be symptoms of underlying issues such as anxiety or depression.
 Procrastination can also lead to increased stress levels and feelings of guilt, frustration, and inadequacy.